Ukraine urges halt to Russia's assault as Biden heads to Poland

 Russia says its aims in Ukraine include capturing what it regards as dangerous nationalists.
 It also says that the NATO military alliance's eastern expansion threatens Russia's security.

-Weeks of on-and-off peace talks between Russian and Ukrainian officials have failed to reach a breakthrough.
+Weeks of on-and-off peace talks have failed to reach a breakthrough.
 Meanwhile, civilians have come under heavy Russian aerial assaults and artillery strikes.

 In the besieged southern port of Mariupol, which lies between Russian-annexed Crimea and eastern areas held by Russian-backed separatists, thousands are in basements with scant water, food, medicine or power.